yourkarma/KRMLogger/README.md

 [![License](https://img.shields.io/cocoapods/l/KRMLogger.svg?style=flat)](http://cocoapods.org/pods/KRMLogger)
 [![Platform](https://img.shields.io/cocoapods/p/KRMLogger.svg?style=flat)](http://cocoapods.org/pods/KRMLogger)

+## Description

+KRMLogger is an asynchronous console event logger.
+KRMLogger supports multiple log sources and log levels.
+The example project includes an interactive example of using the Logger in your project.

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.